andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 ![](images/complexity_rating_vs_time.png "Median complexity ratings by year.
 Bars indicate number of games with complexity ratings.")

-It appears that an increasing trend for complexity ratings in the 2010s is not obvious in either the top 5% or in all games.
+There is no obvious trend of increasing complexity ratings in the 2010s.
 The spike in 2022/2023 is again probably some sort of bias from the smaller number of very recent games.

 However, note that the median complexity rating is actually composed from a small number of individual ratings that is often <10
 (i.e. the median number of complexity ratings per game is < 10):